-13. Male subjects of childbearing potential (Section 5.7.2) must agree to use an adequate method of contraception, as outlined in Section 5.7.2- Contraception, and not to donate sperm starting with the first dose of study therapy through 120 days after the last dose of pembrolizumab or through 180 days after the last dose of paclitaxel, docetaxel, or irinotecan.
+11. Male subjects of childbearing potential (Section 5.7.2) must agree to use an adequate method of contraception, as outlined in Section 5.7.2 - Contraception and not to donate sperm starting with the first dose of study therapy through 120 days after the last dose of study therapy.